Kreyu/data-table-bundle/docs/features/exporting.md

 ## Toggling the feature

 By default, the exporting feature is **enabled** for every data table.

-You can change this setting globally using the package configuration file, or use `exporting_enabled` option:
+This can be configured with the `exporting_enabled` option:

 +++ Globally (YAML)
 ```yaml # config/packages/kreyu_data_table.yaml